 Now, just for a little fun here is a blooper reel of some of the things we have tried, or found that simply did not work… again there are probably more that I will remember, so continue to watch this space…

-What did it do?: It worked… as a fertiliser… I mean these weeds doubled in size in about 2 days.
+What did it do?
+It worked… as a fertilizer.
+I mean these weeds doubled in size in about 2 days.
 Good fodder for another mansperiment, but useless in this case.

-Thieves ( Blend of Clove, Lemon, Cinnamon, Eucalyptus Radiata, and Rosemary)
+Thieves is a Young Living blend of Clove, Lemon, Cinnamon, Eucalyptus Radiata, and Rosemary.

-What did I use it for?: Used it with water to try and kill mould.
+What did I use it for?
+Used it with water to try and kill mold.

 Rosemary and Lemongrass